 - Pro bono representation of low-income tenants for appeals of housing determinations

 Joe grew up in Somerset, Pennsylvania, where he attended Somerset Area Senior High School.
 He now resides in the Greenfield neighborhood of Pittsburgh with his wife and his ludicrously spoiled cat.
-Joe is an avid musician, having played the piano for two small churches in Somerset County for five-and-half years and playing the trombone in a variety of music groups.
-He enjoys following Pittsburgh sports and playing and watching tennis.
+Joe is an avid musician and enjoys following Pittsburgh sports and playing and watching tennis.